qpe/recdvb/README.md

 recdvb - command to record ISDB-T/S signals for linux DVB devices.
 Maintain for pt3 with mirakurun.

-The Defference between original:
+What is difference from original?
     - Remove network options
-    - support only DVBv5
+    - Support only DVBv5 API
+    - Show recording statistics
+    - Not handle SIGUSR1/SIGUSR2

 ## Alternative